 Contractor: Kiewit/FCI/Manson.
-Joint Venture Approved Capital Outlay Budget: \$1.25 B Status: Completed March 2008
+Joint Venture Approved Capital Outlay Budget: \$1.25 B Status: Completed April 2008 of their kind ever cast and were lifted into place by custom-made winches.

 Extending for more than a mile across Oakland mudflats, the Skyway is the longest section of the East Span.
 It sits between the new Self-Anchored Suspension (SAS) span and the Oakland Touchdown.
 In addition to incorporating the latest seismic-safety technology, the side-by-side roadway decks of the Skyway feature shoulders and lane widths built to modern standards.